suguk1052/UGATIT-pytorch/README.md

 python preprocess_a.py --dataset_name YOUR_DATASET_NAME
 ```

+Run this once before starting `main.py` to prepare domain A images.

 This crops each image to its upper 40%, fills the rest with neutral gray, then
-scales the result to 90% so a gray border cushions later transforms.
-Random
+shrinks the result to 90% so a gray border cushions the next step.
+A random
+±8° rotation is applied and the image is finally centered on a 512×512 gray
-±8° rotations and ±10 px translations are applied before writing PNGs with the
+canvas (downscaling again if needed) before writing a PNG with the same
-same basename inside `dataset/YOUR_DATASET_NAME/trainA` and
+basename inside `dataset/YOUR_DATASET_NAME/trainA` and
 `dataset/YOUR_DATASET_NAME/testA`.
 After preprocessing, proceed with the usual
 training command below.